isc-projects/kea/doc/sphinx/arm/install.rst

 Building with MySQL Support
 ---------------------------

-Install MySQL according to the instructions for your system.
+Install MySQL according to the instructions for the system.
 The client development libraries must be installed.

 Build and install Kea as described in :ref:`installation`,